rtswstudio/OpenETLAgent/README.md

 OpenETL is a platform to professionally manage your ETL (Extract, Transform, Load) process.
 The platform consists of an **Agent** as well as a **Portal**.

-Key features of te Agent includes:
+Key features of the Agent includes:

 * Built-in set of **extract** plugins to read data from the source system
 * Built-in set of **transform** plugins to manipulate the data